Contacting Congress - Sending an Email

-- If possible, try to secure an email address of a particular staff member (the health Legislative Aide or the District Office Director) and email him/her directly.
-This is highly effective.
+- If possible, try to secure an email address of a particular staff member (the Health Legislative Aide or the District Office Director) and email him/her directly.
+The more targeted you can be, the better.

-- All legislators have a web page with a link to contact the legislator.
-While this is a very easy way to communicate, it is less effective unless you are mobilizing a large number of people.
+- All legislators have a website with comments/ communication form.
+While this is an easy way to communicate, it is less effective unless you are mobilizing a large number of people.
 Remember, legislators receive thousands of emails a week, so one individual email can get lost.

-- As it is easy to erase email, you want to communicate key information in the subject line.
+- It is easy to delete emails, so you want to communicate the top points in your subject line.

-- State that you are a constituent and reiterate the issue in the subject line (e.g., “Your constituent writing about _______ legislation”).
+- State that you are a constituent and reiterate the issue in the subject line (i.e., “Your constituent writing about _______ legislation”).

-- Do not forget your name and address in the text.
+- Do not forget to include your name and address.